ilanvaks/jiho-test-1/README.md

-The starter structure for creating a React Boostrap project with some SASS
+The starter structure for creating a React Boostrap project with some SASS, added a new way to show modal

 1) clean up